-Some don’t have the financial possibility to save aggressively, some don’t have the knowledge to invest smart and others simply lack basic financial education and spend carelessly without thinking ahead (ahem.. self included until recently).
+Some don’t have the financial possibility to save aggressively, some don’t have the knowledge to invest smart (for instance, have you ever heard of mt4?
+No worries, you’re not the only one) and others simply lack basic financial education and spend carelessly without thinking ahead (ahem.. self included until recently).

 However, retirement shouldn’t be a reason to get grey hair.
 Well, not because of uncontrollable stress over money anyway!

 There are plenty of actions you can do today to plan for retirement and also, many frugal living ideas you can learn from retirees who chose to stick to a budget even during the golden years.

 I’ve learned many tips on living frugally on retirement income from seniors I’ve met while in college (I had the opportunity to visit a few senior care homes while in college), while volunteering (many retirees are involved in volunteering activities) and of course, from my grandparents.